Project Safe Neighborhoods (PSN): Revitalized in 2018

 Through community involvement, strict enforcement of firearms laws, and rigorous prosecution of offenders.
 Project Safe Neighborhoods is spreading the message that gun violence is not tolerated in the Eastern District of Washington.

 Please go to the Project Safe Neighborhoods website at www.bja.gov to learn more about this program.
-We are currently looking for community partners to help reduce violence crime in our communities.
+We are currently looking for to help reduce violence crime in our communities.
 If you are interested, please contact our PSN Coordinator.

 The PSN Coordinator for the EDWA is Caitlin Baunsgard.